Frequently Asked Questions

 Yes, ongoing assessment is a valuable process for determining whether the Dearborn Discovery Core is meeting its undergraduate learning goals.
 The Assessment Subcommittee of the University Curriculum and Degree Committee currently coordinates the emerging Dearborn Discovery Core assessment program.
 Discipline and program heads are responsible for providing information regarding general education courses.

 The Dearborn Discovery Core includes a three-year review and reporting cycle (excluding summers) for all of its general education courses.
-For more information about the Dearborn Discovery Core assessment program visit this webpage.
+More information about the Dearborn Discovery Core assessment program.

 The faculty member should explain in concise yet fairly specific terms how the course addresses each learning outcome in the DDC category.
 A course must address all of the learning outcomes in a particular category.
 In addition, the response should indicate how students will demonstrate they have learned that outcome by providing specific examples of assessment (e.g. paper, exam, or other assignment).
 Be specific about how students' achievement of each DDC learning outcome will be measured.